freedomofpress/securedrop-docs/docs/appendices/hardware_recommendations.rst

 The 10th-generation ThinkPad X1 Carbon **with a 12th-generation Intel Core processor** is a recommended option for the SecureDrop Workstation beginning with Qubes 4.1.
 If you plan to use it, you will want to ensure the BIOS is up-to date by following these instructions: :ref:`general_BIOS_update`.

-You'll need to have a USB-to-Ethernet adapter on hand in order to :ref:`apply Qubes updates <apply_dom0_updates>`, which will enable Wi-Fi and fix glitchy video rendering and cursor performance.
+You'll need to have a USB-to-Ethernet adapter on hand in order to apply Qubes updates :doc:`during installation</admin/installation/install_qubes>`, which will enable Wi-Fi and fix glitchy video rendering and cursor performance.

 .. _thinkpad_t_series: